NBISweden/workshop-bioinformatics-for-PIs/session-intro/intro.md

 - Develop appropriate plans for the management and sharing of data
 - Support the development of bioinformatics skills within your team

 ---

+# Expectations

+> Opportunity to meet other PIs to share experiences

+---

 # Outline Day 1 (Tuesday, 09:30 ~ 17:00)